Two great guests on Talk Recovery Radio this week

 Guest 1 Recovery is the New Black

-Michelle Smith is an author, of Recovery is the New Black, certified mental health and addictions counselor and virtual Recovery Coach.
-Sober since November 24, 2016, her recovery path is focused on honesty, self-love and forgiveness.
+Michelle Smith is the author, of Recovery is the New Black, certified mental health and addictions counselor, and virtual Recovery Coach.
+Sober since November 24, 2016, her recovery path is focused on honesty, self-love, and forgiveness.
 She’s passionate about supporting women with tools and resources around substance abuse, mental health, bereavement, eating disorders, trauma and codependency.
 She lives in Washington State with her husband and two children.

 Michelle says she built herself up a life that she worked so hard to have but had to watch herself remove herself from the situation.
 She explains it as building herself all of this and just wanting to escape her own reality.
 Michelle says her life was never about sobriety, it was never her plan.
 Michelle says she was so unwilling to give alcohol up that she tried to come up with solutions such as moderation, only drinking on weekends, switching up her beverage of choice.

-Michelle speaks about “Rock Bottom” and says she believes there is no such thing as a rock bottom.
-Everyone’s addiction recovery journey will start different, some will be willingly and some will be very unwillingly and will have to face serious consequences before they start their recovery journey.
+Michelle speaks about “Rock Bottom” and says she believes there is no such thing as rock bottom.
+Everyone’s addiction recovery journey will start different, some will be willingly and some will be very unwilling and will have to face serious consequences before they start their recovery journey.